 Between the AD 600s and 800s, after the Romans had left Britain and Christianity took hold, a story developed that Aeneas’s son Ascanius had a son Silvius, who had a son called Britto, or Brutus.
 ‘Britto’ was simply an eponym, a name made up from the name of Britain, and the myth was designed to link Britain, then a rather isolated place on the periphery of the civilised world (as we shall be again, perhaps, after Brexit), into the magnificent nexus of the Roman and Classical world.
 Brutus grew up in Italy, accidentally killed his father whilst hunting, and went into exile.
 In Greece, he found man descendants of the fall of Troy living in slavery.
 He helped them rebel and escape, and eventually he led them to Britain.
 In this myth, the British are the descendants of the Trojans, and Britain’s kings are the direct descendants, via Brutus, of Aeneas.

 I have told Brutus of Troy’s story in my book Brutus of Troy, and the quest for the ancestry of the British.
-The descent of the British Royal Family from the Welsh princes, who believed themselves to be direct descendants of Aeneas, via Brutus, is here.
+You might also be interested in The descent of the British Royal Family from the Welsh princes, who believed themselves to be direct descendants of Aeneas, via Brutus.

 So, for British mythology, Troy’s story matters.
 It is where it all began.